-It is worth noting here the basic rule that there must be demonstrable injury or damage as a result of negligence in order for there to be a claim for compensation.
-A simple prescription error, which is either spotted before anything is taken; or which does not actually cause any injury or damage despite being taken, does not give rise to a claim for compensation.
-It might well mean the pharmacist will be subject to censure by his professional body, but that is not the province of the medical negligence solicitor.
-It is only if damage has been caused as a result of negligence that his client has a claim for’ wrong prescriptio’ compensation.
+It is important to be able to show actual injury or damage as a result of the prescription error in order for there to be a valid claim for compensation.
+A prescription error which is either spotted before the wrong medication is taken, or which does not actually cause any injury or damage despite being taken, does not give rise to a claim for compensation.
+It might well mean the pharmacist will be subject to censure by their professional body, but unfortunately we cannot help with such complaints.
+It is only if actual injury has been caused as a result of a prescription error that the patient will have a claim for for compensation.

 We are able to deal with wrong prescription claims on a no win, no fee basis.
 You can read a real life case study of a woman who recovered compensation when her pharmacist gave her the wrong medication here